MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-managing-projects-with-jobs.md

 ## Next Steps
  This walkthrough has taken you through some of the basic steps of working with jobs in [!INCLUDE[prod_short](includes/prod_short.md)].
 You have learned about how to create a new job, how to copy a job, and how to handle payments.
 Also, you have seen a demonstration of how to track hours and create invoices.
+ For general introduction to methods for handling missing information, see [Sarkari Result Jobs ](https://sarkariresult.com.co/).
 ## See Also

  [Business Process Walkthroughs](walkthrough-business-process-walkthroughs.md)